 Recently, the introduction of ChatGPT has revolutionized the field.
-Numerous studies have used large Language Models for TC tasks.
-Some studies have leveraged ChatGPT for automated genre recognition to streamline the text classification process through its zero-shot classification abilities\cite{kuzman2023chatgpt} and assessed the capacity of ChatGPT for text classification within affective computing by employing it for personality prediction, sentiment analysis, and suicidal ideation detection tasks\cite{amin2023will}.
+Numerous studies have explored the application of Large Language Models in TC tasks.
+Some studies have leveraged ChatGPT for automated genre recognition to streamline the text classification process through its zero-shot classification abilities\cite{kuzman2023chatgpt} and evaluated the capacity of ChatGPT for text classification within affective computing by employing it in tasks such as personality prediction, sentiment analysis, and suicidal ideation detection tasks\cite{amin2023will}.